UofTCTF/write-ups/HTB/notes-of-boxes.md

 1. `gobuster` has a very strange issue. it won't automatically add / after wordlist.
 Thus in this machine, you can't get the `/cgi-bin/` dir using `gobuster`. `/cgi-bin/` is 403 while `/cgi-bin` is 404.

 2. ShellShock

+### Sense

+- short write-ups

+User: there is a file `system-users.txt` tells you the username.
+Use the default pfsense password to login.
+Then use CVE to get reverse shell.

+Root: reverse shell runs as root.

+- what I learnt

+1. if you stucked, buster the dir with common file extension (txt, php, pl, py, etc)

+### Beep

+- short write-ups

+User: the webapp `elastix` had a LFI CVE.
+Use it to extract the config file.
+It contains the root passwd for ssh.

+Root: reverse shell runs as root.

+btw, other ways are possible for this machine.
+For example, this machine is vulnerable to shellshock.

+### Nibbles

+- short write-ups

+User: find nibbleblog and its admin panel. `guess` the password `nibbles` and login as admin (lol).
+Use CVE to get shell.

+Root: user could run all command as root using sudo.

+- what I learnt

+1. Often, if HTB wants you to guess passwords, it is usually machine name, `password`, `admin`.